Animal mummy: Cats

 Cats were mummified as religious offerings in enormous quantities and were believed to represent the war goddess Bastet.
 This cult was primarily centered at Thebes and Beni Hasan beginning in the Ptolemaic Period.
 In addition, thousands of cat mummies have been found at the catacombs of Saqqara.
 Cats who were bred to become offerings of this type usually died due to strangulation or the breaking of their necks.
 During mummification, the cat bodies would be dried and filled with soil, sand or some other kind of packing material.
 They were either positioned with their limbs folded closely to their bodies or in a sitting, lifelike position.
 The wrapping was usually completed through intricate, geometric patterns.

 Early in the development of animal mummification, cat mummies were placed in little bronze or wooden sarcophagi.
 More expensive mummies were typically adorned with features drawn in black paint and colored glass, obsidian or rock crystal eyes.
 Kittens and fetuses were mummified and buried inside the stomach of a statue that represented their mother.
 As time went by, like all mummies designed for this purpose, the mummification became less precise.
 In fact, Sir T. C. S. Morrison-Scott, former Director of the British Museum of Natural History, unwrapped a large number of cat mummies, but discovered many were simply stuffed with random body parts of cats and not mummified with detailed care.

+Mummified cats have also been found outside Egypt.
+In 1906 a 15th-century mummified cat, in 2025 named Polleke, was discovered in the inside the walls of the Grote Kerk in Breda, the Netherlands.
+The cat is believed to have been deliberately sealed into the church's structure as a foundation sacrifice; a ritual believed to protect buildings from evil spirits.

 Ibises

 The ibis cult was established primarily during the Ptolemaic and Roman periods and was dedicated to the god of wisdom, Thoth.
-Research from 2015 using 14C radiocarbon dating suggests that the Egyptian ibis mummies in the study were from time frame that falls between approximately 450 and 250 BC.
+Research from 2015 using 14C radiocarbon dating suggests that the Egyptian ibis mummies in the study were from time frame that falls between approximately 450 BCE and 250 BCE.
 This timing falls in Egyptian history between the Late Period to the Ptolemaic Period.
-The number of mummified ibises is extraordinary.
 Saqqara alone is estimated to contain nearly 500,000 of these mummies and is also thought to have produced 10,000 mummified offerings per year.
 In addition, approximately four million ibis burials have been uncovered at the catacombs of Tuna el-Gebel.

 Mummification of the ibis included desiccation and evisceration.
 Usually, the head and neck of the bird were bent backwards and pressed on the body.
 The body was then dipped in tar and wrapped tightly with linen.
 The vast number of mummified ibises suggests that this was done in a mass production, as many times the mummies contained only a part of the body.
 After serving their ritual purposes, the mummified bodies were placed in ceramic pots, coffins or sarcophagi.